-In accordance with 42 CFR 438.207, North Carolina maintains a monitoring and oversight system to ensure that Standard Plans and Tailored Plans have adequate capacity to provide care to all beneficiaries in their respective service areas.
-Key components of the State's monitoring and oversight activities include, but are not limited to:
+In accordance with 42 CFR 438.207, North Carolina maintains a monitoring and oversight system to ensure that Standard Plans and Tailored Plans have adequate capacity to provide care to all members in their respective service areas.
+Key components of the state's monitoring and oversight activities include, but are not limited to:

-- Requiring Standard Plans and Tailored Plans to submit an access plan and regular documentation (including provider network data and report(s) that summarize findings from Standard Plans and Tailored Plans' own network data analysis) to demonstrate network adequacy; - Requiring Standard Plans and Tailored Plans to submit updated machine-readable provider directories in a standardized format; - Contracting with an EQRO to review and validate plan data and findings; - Requiring that Standard Plans and Tailored Plans be accredited (by Year 3); - Monitoring beneficiary complaints related to access to care and provider networks; - Reviewing quality measurement data to show realized access; - Reviewing CAHPS survey findings related to beneficiary experience of availability and access to services and taking action as needed; and
+- requiring Standard Plans, Tailored Plans and PIHPs to submit an access plan and regular documentation (including provider network data and report(s) that summarize findings from Standard Plans' and Tailored Plans' own network data analysis) to demonstrate network adequacy; - requiring Standard Plans, Tailored Plans and the PIHP to submit updated machine-readable provider directories in a standardized format; - contracting with an EQRO to review and validate plan data and findings; - requiring that Standard Plans and Tailored Plans be accredited (by Year 3); - monitoring member complaints related to access to care and provider networks; - reviewing quality measurement data to show realized access; - reviewing CAHPS survey findings related to member experience of availability and access to services and taking action as needed; and - when necessary, issuing corrective action plans (CAPs) when plans are identified as noncompliant with network adequacy standards and access requirements.